Palm Tungsten: Tungsten E2

 The Tungsten E2, introduced on April 13, 2005, replaced the similarly named Tungsten E, had 32 MB of memory (29.7 available), a 200 MHz Intel XScale processor, 320x320 Transflective TFT color display, and ran Palm OS Garnet v5.4.7.
 It is 114 by 79 by 15 mm and weighs 133 g.
 It had a standard 3.5 mm headphone jack, a longer-lasting battery than the Tungsten E, had Bluetooth capability, and a single speaker on the back.

 Much like the Tungsten T5 and Treo 650, it used non-volatile flash memory, this time in the form of Non-Volatile File System, meaning that the data would be preserved even if the battery ran out.
 It used standard SD memory cards and was also compatible with the Palm Wi-Fi Card (sold separately).
 It used a standard Athena Connector port supported only by some then-newer accessories.

 When it was released, its retail price was US$249.
 In October 2005, the price was reduced to US$199.

 Unlike other models, the Find function was limited to only the first eight matches, and the calculator incorrectly found percentages at half their actual value, though this was fixed in units shipping after April 2006.

-The Tungsten E2 had the ability to use WiFi, but only as an add-on SDIO card made by PalmOne (now TCL Corporation).
-Palm's WiFi card was manufactured by SyChip.
-Encryption is restricted to WEP, and did not offer WPA or WPA2.
+The Tungsten E2 had the ability to use WiFi, but only by using an add-on SDIO card released by PalmOne, manufactured by SyChip.
+Encryption was restricted to primitive WEP security, and did not offer WPA or WPA2.

 The maximum size SD card supported on the Tungsten E2 was 1 GB due to a software limitation.
 In order to read larger SD and SDHC cards an upgraded driver is required.
 The previous model (Tungsten E) had been reported to be capable of using 2 GB SD cards.

 Tungsten T

-The second Tungsten, the Tungsten T, introduced in November 2002 and known during development as the M550, was the first model to use Palm OS 5.
+The first Tungsten, the Tungsten T, introduced in November 2002 and known during development as the M550, was the first model to use Palm OS 5.
 The Tungsten T was designed by Palm engineers based in Arlington Heights, Illinois.